Project Activities

 Products and publications

-Products: The project will provide evidence of the relationship between CTE participation in high school and longer-term learner outcomes.
+The project provides evidence of the relationship between CTE participation in high school and longer-term learner outcomes.
 Researchers will also produce peer-reviewed publications.

 Questions about this project?